mne-tools/mne-cpp/doc/gh-pages/pages/development/buildguide_dynamic.md

 ### Running Applications

 Once built, applications can be run from within QtCreator using the run button on the bottom left side.
 To instead run applications from the command line, first execute the ```deploy.bat``` script in ```tools/deployment```.
-For more information about this script, see our [Continous Integration documentation](ci_deployment.md).
+For more information about this script, see our [Continuous Integration documentation](ci_deployment.md).
 Once this is done, applications can be executed normally from the command line.

 ## Test the Build

-You might have to add the folders inclduing the Qt libraries to your OS's corresponding environment variables.
+You might have to add the folders including the Qt libraries to your OS's corresponding environment variables.
 In order to run the examples you must download the MNE-Sample-Data-Set from [here](https://osf.io/86qa2/download){:target="_blank" rel="noopener"} and extract the files to `mne-cpp/bin/MNE-sample-data`.
 Once finished you can try to run one of the examples, e.g., ex_disp_3D.
-If the build was successfull the example should start and display a window including a 3D brain as well as a source localization result.
+If the build was successful the example should start and display a window including a 3D brain as well as a source localization result.